Evertm1/Blackjack/README.md

 ### Description

 This game puts you right in the action at your favorite Blackjack table.
 You'll start with $1000 in chips, but whether you double these earnings or lose it all will depend on your ability to beat the dealer.
-Try to get you hand total as close to 21 as possible, but be careful -- if your total exceeds 21, you're busted!
-Card point totals are as follows:

 * 2 - 2 points
 * 3 - 3 points